Instability results for the logarithmic Sobolev inequality and its application to related inequalities: Introduction

-A strict improvement of the LSI for the class of probability measures satisfying a $(2,2)$-Poincar\'e inequality was proved in \cite{Fathi2016a}, which yields stability bounds with respect to $W_{2}$ and $L^{1}(d\gamma)$.
-Using the scaling asymmetry of the Fisher information and the relative entropy, the authors in \cite{Bobkov2014a} (see also \cite[Theorem 1]{Dolbeault2016a} and \cite{Bolley2018a}) showed that the LSI is $W_{2}$-stable in the space of probability measures whose second moments is bounded by the second moment of the standard Gaussian measure (which is the same as the dimension of the underlying space).
-In \cite[Proposition 4.7]{Feo2017a}, the authors proved $L^2$ (and $L^1$) stability in the space of probability measures satisfying a positivity condition on the Fourier transform.
-Recently, Indrei and the author \cite{Indrei2018a} proved a $W_{1}$-stability result as well as an $L^{1}$-stability result (only in one dimension case) in the space of probability measures with bounded second moments, where $W_{1}$ is the Kantorovich--Rubinstein distance.
+A strict improvement of the LSI for the class of probability measures satisfying a $(2,2)$-Poincar\'e inequality was proved in~\cite{Fathi2016a}, which yields stability bounds with respect to $W_{2}$ and $L^{1}(d\gamma)$.
+Using the scaling asymmetry of the Fisher information and the relative entropy, it was shown in~\cite{Bobkov2014a} (see also~\cite{Dolbeault2016a}*{Theorem 1} and~\cite{Bolley2018a}) that the LSI is $W_{2}$--stable in the space of probability measures whose second moments are bounded by the second moment of the standard Gaussian measure (which is the same as the dimension of the underlying space).
+In~\cite{Feo2017a}*{Proposition 4.7}, the authors proved $L^2$--stability (and so $L^1$--stability) in the space of probability measures satisfying a positivity condition on the Fourier transform.
+Recently, Indrei and the author in~\cite{Indrei2018a} proved $W_{1}$--stability as well as $L^{1}$--stability (only in the one dimension case) in the space of probability measures with bounded second moments, where $W_{1}$ is the Kantorovich--Rubinstein distance.
+In~\cite{LNP}, the authors investigated the distance functionals induced by the Stein characterization, and proved stability results for the LSI in terms of these functionals using the Ornstein--Uhlenbeck semigroup.
+Recently, Gozlan~\cite{Gozlan} showed that a certain form of stability estimates of the LSI is equivalent to the Mahler conjecture, which states that the product of the volumes of a convex body and its polar body is minimized when the convex body is a hypercube.